huanranchen/Visualize-Loss-Landscape/README.md

 # Visualize-Loss-Landscape
-With respect to the input tensor instead of paramters of NN
+With respect to the input tensor

+And paramters of NN